TheSkyentist/GELATO/README.md

 Running the Example
 -------------
 Here are the following instructions to run HQUAILS.
 This tutorial assumes you start in the Example directory.
-First we need to activate our astroconda environment.
+First we need to activate our HQUAILS environment.

 ```bash
 conda activate HQUAILS